 Networking is like design, table service, or the cut of a suit – when it’s done well, you don’t notice it at all.
 The best networkers are the ones, then, who don’t really network in any traditional sense – they charm us, connect with us, and intrigue us, without it ever looking like business-as-usual at Snake Oil Incorporated.

 But, just because it’s effortless, that doesn’t mean it’s easy.
-With that in mind, we sat down with Rupert Wesson, the Academy Director at Debrett’s, and asked him to give us the racing line.
+With that in mind, we sat down with Rupert Wesson, the Academy Director at Debrett’s, (and thus one of the first names in modern business etiquette), and asked him to give us the inside line.

 “The key thing to remembers is that all events where you might be networking have a business and a social element to them.”
 Rupert begins.
 “The social part in this country is as important as the business element, if not more so.”